 Hens That Lay Colored Eggs

 Brown isn’t just brown in the egg basket.
-You can get variations from cream to dark chocolate brown eggs.
-The breeds to look at for brown eggs would be:
+You can get variations from cream to deep dark chocolate brown eggs.
+The chicken breeds to look at for brown eggs would be:

 - Barred Rock – another great brown egg layer.
-One of my youngest daughter’s favorite breeds.
-Ours have had great personalities though I know others find them flighty.
+The Barred Rock is one of my youngest daughter’s favorite breeds.
+I have found that ours have had great personalities, though they are a bit more on the “flighty” side.
+Great layers!

 - Wyandottes – lays a big brown egg.
-They are a beautiful bird!
+The Wyandottes are a truly beautiful bird that come in several varieties!
 The Wyandotte hens I’ve had tend to go broody more often than other breeds; something to consider when you’re looking for layers.

 - Australorp – lays a large brown egg.
 These are gentle giants as hens go.
 A really sweet, docile bird that can be great if you have the space for them.